SwedbankPay/developer.swedbankpay.com/checkout-v3/migration-guide.md

 ## Checkout v3 Starter

-[Checkout v3 Starter][starter] should be the default choice for most merchants coming from v2.
+Checkout v3 Starter should be the default choice for most merchants coming from v2.

 The most significant difference between Checkout v2 and _Checkout v3 Starter_ is
 that we have sewn the Seamless Views better together so the communication